SuveenE/codenames-ai/README.md

-# Codenames AI (WIP)
+# Codenames AI

-How good is AI in Codenames?
+### I got OpenAI o1 to play Codenames and it's super good.

+Will be sharing the interesting results I found on a blog post soon.

 New to Codenames?
 Here's a 3-minute [video](https://www.youtube.com/watch?v=WErB95Brgbs) explaining how it works.

 Features